Are Wetherspoons pubs still open? UK pub-goers urged to stay home

 What did Wetherspoons boss Tim Martin say?

-Wetherspoons boss Tim Martin appeared on BBC Radio 4's Today Show on Friday.
+Wetherspoons boss Tim Martin appeared on BBC Radio 4's Today Show on Friday morning, before Mr Johnson's formal address to the country that evening.

-He was asked about his decision to keep his pubs open in the current climate, given Mr Johnson's advice earlier on in the week.
+He was asked about his decision to keep his pubs open in the current climate, at the stage when Mr Johnson's advice was for people to avoid public spaces but pubs were not forced to close their doors.

 Martin said: "It's a question of balance.
 I think that Parliament is open - not everyone's in there, but it's ticking over - and I think it's the same.